ymasory/alacs/README.md

 # Alacs - Bug finder for Scala #

+**NOTE** Alacs is not currently being developed by Yuvi, as all my effort has shifted to [qualac](https://github.com/quala/qualac).
+However, 95% of the code base here is ready to add bug rules.
+In fact there are alaready several in place.
+If you'd like to work on Alacs, shoot me an email and I'd be glad to help.

 ## Goals ##
 The aim is to provide a tool for finding defects in Scala tools by analyzing ASTs in compilation.
 Think [FindBugs](http://findbugs.sourceforge.net/) for Scala.